ungersebastian/IRAFMimaging/README.md

-This repository was crated by Daniela Täuber in 2020
+This repository was created by Daniela Täuber in 2020

 It aims at developing tools for processing spectral data from vibrational nanospectroscopy methods, and conventional FTIR and Raman-spectroscopy for comparison.